How to watch Haley, Ramaswamy, DeSantis and Christie face off in Wednesday's debate

 Four Republicans seeking the nomination for president will get the chance to debate in Tuscaloosa, Ala., on Wednesday night.

-The Republican National Committee confirmed the four candidates — Nikki Haley, Vivek Ramaswamy, Ron DeSantis and Chris Christie — who will participate on Monday night.
+The Republican National Committee on Monday night confirmed the four candidates — Nikki Haley, Vivek Ramaswamy, Ron DeSantis and Chris Christie — who will participate.
 And like the three debates prior, former President Donald Trump is planning to skip despite meeting the debate and fundraising qualifications.

 Here's what you need to know about the fourth GOP debate.